 Fancy rats are typically easy to care for and are quite affordable, which adds to their popularity among pet owners.
 Domestic fancy rats are quite independent, loyal and easily trained.
 In fact, fancy rats are considered more intelligent than any other domesticated rodent.

 Fancy Rat Behavior

-Techniques for integration include bringing them to neutral ground so they do not become territorial.
+Techniques for integration include bringing them to neutral ground, so they do not become territorial.
 The process of integrating is easiest with two young rats, generally less than six months old.
-The process of integrating is most difficult with two or more adult male rats, as adult males are the least likely to accept new cage mates, especially after an alpha has been established.
+The process of blending is most involved with two or more adult male rats, as adult males are the least likely to accept new cage mates, especially after an alpha has been established.

 Unless there is an issue integrating rats together, owners should always keep them in a group of at least three, as rats live in packs, which begin with three animals.
 (Source: Wikipedia)

 I hope you enjoyed this post and agree with me that these are indeed some of the cutest pet rats you’ve ever seen!
 It is my wish that you’ve learned a thing or two about domesticated pet rats.